 - Don't put the if () statement in the Apply if field of the condition window.
 The actual if statement is implied.
 You only need to type an evaluated expression.
-For example: req.url ~ "^/special/". - Don't use the !- (inverse regex match) to build regular expressions that exclude particular URLs.
-For example, if you want to apply something to all URLs except those that start with /admin, the condition for this is req.url !- "^/admin" and is entered in the Apply If field.
-An alternative to this expression would be !(req.url !- "^/admin").
+For example: req.url ~ "^/special/". - Don't use the 1- (inverse regex match) to build regular expressions that exclude particular URLs.
+For example, if you want to apply something to all URLs except those that start with /admin, the condition for this is reg.url 1- "^/admin" and is entered in the Apply If field.
+An alternative to this expression would be 1(reg.url 1- "^/admin").